Written By: Brandon LimOn October, 23 2019 - 9 MINUTE READ

 Students will need to fill up and submit their PSEA forms (one form for each course) to TaF.tc to process the payment.
 Applicants for the Diploma and Advanced Certificate programmes may submit a single form for the whole qualification.
 If you are planning on taking the qualification programme on a modular basis, you may approach one of our friendly Programme Advisors for more information.

 Stripe Payment via Debit/ Credit Card

 By default, TaF.tc students can make payment for their courses via debit or credit card through our online billing system, Stripe.
 Payment is generally made and completed during the enrolment process - with the amount payable usually inclusive of the application fee and GST.

 In the event that you make an incorrect claim (if you're over or under your balance SFC/ PSEA amount), you will be notified via email to make partial payment for the remaining amount.
 For example, when enrolling for our Footwear Design Sketching course, you indicated that you will claim the S$465.45 via SFC, but only have S$200 of SFC credit left in your account.
 If this happens, you must first inform our Programme Advisors or Customer Relations Executives, and then make the SFC claim of S$200 before paying the remaining S$265.45 through Stripe.

 Here's an infographic that explains the different payment modes.

 A brief summary of SFC, PSEA & Stripe

 We hope this guide has been invaluable in explaining the different grants, subsidies and payment methods available at TaF.tc, and how you can pay less and learn more.
 If you are interested in signing up for our courses, here are some of the more popular courses currently available:

 We hope that from this article, you feel encouraged to continue your lifelong learning journey with us at TaF.tc.
-If you have any queries, do feel free to reach out to me, Brandon, at 8778 0324.
+If you have any queries, do feel free to reach out to my colleague, Benjamin, at 8778 0182.